A series of handy short tips on some frequent issues faced by teachers managing behaviour in schools.

 - let them know when their child has behaved well

 - let parents know that their views are valued

-- keep a reasonably detailed and factual record of incidents like, “Ethan left his seat, went across the classroom and hit James on the back” rather than, “Ethan disrupted the lesson and prevented others from learning”
+- keep concise, factual record of incidents like, “Ethan left his seat, went across the classroom and hit James on the back” rather than, “Ethan disrupted the lesson and prevented others from learning”

 - seek advice on school procedures for meeting parents from your mentor.

 Dealing with a pupil who is reluctant to take instruction, eg move seat, return to work after they have received a warning: